 - One Health Symposia featuring current and future leaders in the One Health field

-- Creation of a One Health Minor (proposal in progress).
-Berry College is poised to become the first undergraduate institution offering a minor in One Health.
+- One Health Minor - Berry College is the first undergraduate institution offering a minor in One Health.

 - Public awareness campaigns

 - Information databases

 The One Health Center is managed by Berry College faculty with expertise in the fields of Biology and Ecology, Animal Science and Animal Health, Chemistry and Biochemistry, and Epidemiology and Infectious Diseases.
 The One Health Committee, led by Dr. Christopher A. Hall (Biology), includes Dr. D. Bruce Conn (Biology), Dr. Martin Goldberg (Animal Science), Dr. Beth Kitts-Morgan (Animal Science), Dr. Dominic Qualley (Chemistry), Dr. Michael Morgan (Biology), Dr. Renee Carleton (Biology), Dr. Zahava Wilstein (Mathematics and Computer Science), and Dr. Joseph McDade (Scientist in Resident).

 For further information on the One Health Program, contact: